Pandoc Compatibility

 Pandoc defaults files

-If you are using a Pandoc defaults file, --from
+If you are using a Pandoc defaults file, --from, --to, and --output must

 be given explicitly as command-line options and cannot currently be inherited